subhranildas/Docs/DOCS/GPU_PROGRAMMING/Setup_Guide.md

     - cl.exe is part of Microsoft Visual Studio.
 If you don't have Visual Studio or the Build Tools installed, download and install them from the official Microsoft website.
       During installation, ensure you select the "Desktop development with C++" workload, as this includes the necessary C++ compiler components.
       Locate cl.exe:
-      After installation, cl.exe is typically found within a path similar to:
+      After installation, cl.exe is typically found within a path similar to the following:

           C:\Program Files (x86)\Microsoft Visual Studio\<version>\VC\Tools\MSVC\<toolset_version>\bin\HostX64\x64